 Over the past few years, content marketing has gone from something that only a small number of companies invested in, to a complete essential to overall digital marketing strategies.
 But understanding and knowledge in the area is still growing and evolving, so what can you do to improve your content marketing?

-Here are six tips that can help you be more successful in 2018.
+Here are six content marketing tips that can help you be more successful in content marketing in 2018.

 - Content marketing as SEO

 Going into 2018, it is still the case that many businesses consider that their SEO department and content department are something separate.
 But this couldn’t be further from the case; content is arguably the most important aspect of SEO and your content marketing strategy can have an enormous impact on how your business ranks on Google and other search engines.

 It is essential that your business allows the work it does on SEO and content marketing campaigns to overlap and integrate.
 Creating articles or videos as a part of a content marketing campaign impacts heavily SEO, so for the best possible benefits, SEO and content marketing campaigns should be planned concurrently.